strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.5.9 =
+* Added $wp_version to globals set in preheaders/checkout.php to properly compare versions later in the script and avoid a notice.

 = 1.5.8 =
 * Fixed bugs with the Membership Billing page.
 (Thanks, adambware)
 * The getMembershipLevelForUser function and getMembershipLevel method of the MemberOrders class will now include expiration_number and expiration_period properties on the returned level.
 These are needed to properly extend membership levels when checking out for the same level.